 1. Soak your feet

-Thoroughly cleaning your feet is more than rinsing them with a quick shower.
-Dr. Rowland recommends soaking your feet in a mixture of vinegar and water or Epsom salts and water.
+Thoroughly cleaning your feet is more than rinsing them in a quick shower.
+Dr. Rowland recommends soaking your feet in a mixture of vinegar and water or Epsom salt and water.

 For a salt soak, dissolve half a cup of Epsom salt in a tub or large bowl of warm water and soak for about 10 to 20 minutes.
 Epsom salt pulls moisture out of your skin, which in turn makes a less-inviting place for bacteria to survive.